joesixpack/stakewars-III-challenges/5/README.md

 SUPER QUICK NEAR NODE INSTALLATION FOR UBUNTU

-Once you've purchased your VPS/VDS/DS and logged into root via SSH, set the name below of the user account that will be created and subsequently logged into.
+Once you've purchased your high quality VDS/DS and logged into root via SSH, set the name below of the user account that will be created and subsequently logged into.
 Then copy and paste into the console:

 ```
 USERNAME=yourusernamehere